Mayor Jenny Durkan moves ahead with $160 million tax to help remake Seattle’s waterfront

 For years, the city has planned to construct improvements along the new waterfront road after the opening of the Highway 99 tunnel under downtown and demolition of the Alaskan Way Viaduct.

-The Durkan administration had hoped to send legislation to the City Council in November but was delayed by the talks with property owners, who have the power to veto the LID by drumming up a certain amount of opposition.
+The Durkan administration had hoped to send the LID legislation to the City Council in November but was delayed by the talks with property owners, who have the power to veto the LID by drumming up a certain amount of opposition.

 Authorized by state law, LIDs allow cities to raise money for infrastructure projects by assessing nearby property owners who stand to benefit through property-value increases.
 The property owners included in a LID pay a percentage of their anticipated “special benefits.”
 Those closer to a project pay more, based on their larger anticipated benefits.